evansbenj/2024_BIO722/5_more_on_Stacks.md

 `/usr/local/stacks/bin/populations -P ~/monkey/Stacks_Results -b 1 -r 1 -t 36`

-This command directs the `populations` module of `Stacks` to write results to a directory specified by the `-P` flag.
+As detailed in the [manual](http://catchenlab.life.illinois.edu/stacks/comp/populations.php), this command directs the `populations` module of `Stacks` to write results to a directory specified by the `-P` flag.
 The `-r` flag says we want to only print data where 100% of the individuals have a genotype.
 The `-b` and `-t` flags specify, respectively, that `populations` should focus on batch_ID number 1 (you can work with special IDs if you need to but this is beyond the scope of this workshop) and that `populations` should use 36 threads to do the calculations.

 We can view the pairwise nucleotide diversity statistic (Pi) in a file called `batch_1.sumstats_summary.tsv` like this: